Rayman 2: The Great Escape: Release

 Rayman 2: The Great Escape was first released for the Nintendo 64 in Europe on 29 October 1999, and in North America on 9 November 1999.
 The Nintendo 64 version is compatible with the Expansion Pak, which allows the game to be played in a higher resolution.
-Unlike other versions of the game, the soundtrack is played in a sequenced format.
+Unlike other versions of the game, the soundtrack is played in a sequenced format due to the N64 not using CDs.
+The Nintendo 64 version was re-released on the Nintendo Classics service on 17 December 2025.

 The Windows version was released in Europe on 29 October 1999, and in North America on 4 November 1999.
 Compared to the Nintendo 64 version, it features more detailed graphics and a 22 kHz Red Book CD soundtrack.

 The Dreamcast version was released in Europe on 16 March 2000, followed by North America on 21 March 2000 and Japan on 23 March 2000.
 It is similar to the Windows version, but certain environments and the final battle have been modified and bonus mini-games were added.

 The PlayStation version, developed by Ubi Soft Shanghai, was released in Europe on 8 September 2000, and in North America on 16 September 2000.
 The graphics were downgraded, the game has a new layout within its levels (some hidden areas having been removed), the world map is constructed slightly differently and the game contains a bonus prototype of an early 2D version of the game.

 The PlayStation 2 version, titled Rayman Revolution and developed by Ubi Soft Annecy, was a launch title for the console's European release.
 Rayman Revolution features improved graphics over the Windows and Dreamcast versions, as well as new and modified levels.

 The Nintendo DS version, titled Rayman DS released in Europe as a launch title for the handheld on 11 March 2005, followed by North America on 28 March 2005.
 It is a port of the Nintendo 64 version.

 The iOS version was released on 1 March 2010, and the Nintendo 3DS version, titled Rayman 3D, released as a launch title for the handheld in 2011.
 They are ports of the Dreamcast version, albeit with the bonus mini-games removed.